Media Companies May Stop Productions In Georgia Over New Abortion Law

 Georgia long wanted a touch of Hollywood and grew its entertainment production industry by streamlining a generous tax credit in 2008.
 Producers also were drawn to the quiet towns where they could bring their scripts to life.

-Walking Dead producer Tom Luse told TIME last year that "the mayor [of the town where the show was shot] and state are eager to help, allowing us to shut down bridges and streets and take over towns."
+Walking Dead producer Tom Luse told Time magazine last year that "the mayor [of the town where the show was shot] and state are eager to help, allowing us to shut down bridges and streets and take over towns."

 By 2017, the economic impact of the film industry on Georgia was $9.5 billion, according to the state's Department of Economic Development.
 Today as a result of the boom, residents can submit photos of their properties as potential shooting locations.
 They can take filmmaking classes, join crews or become extras.